100Psycho007/Wildlife-Bot/README.md

 For issues and questions:
 - Create GitHub issue for bugs
 - Check documentation for common problems
-- Review logs for troubleshooting
+- Review logs in `server/logs/` for troubleshooting

 ---